amd/quark-documentation/docs/autoapi/quark/onnx/calibrate/index.rst

    :param minmse_mode: Mode for the MinMSE method.
 Default is "All".
    :param percentile: Percentile value for calibration, a float between 0 and 100.
 Default is 99.999.
    :param quantized_tensor_type: Dictionary specifying the quantized tensor type.
 Default is an empty dictionary.

+   .. py:method:: collect(name_to_arr: Dict[Any, Any]) -> None

+      Generate informative data based on given data. name_to_arr : dict
+              tensor name to NDArray data

+   .. py:method:: compute_collection_result() -> Any

+      Get the optimal result among collection data.